• Motherhood

 This isn’t a time where everything is dropped, meals are still cooked, the children play and babies are still cared for, but my glass ball priorities on this day change, there is no workout, no blog and no school.

-my priority is to my home, so every time block, I can schedule more of the cleaning tasks.
+my priority is on my home, so every time block, I can schedule more of the cleaning tasks.

 TIPS TO KEEP YOUR HOME CLEAN WITH CHILDREN

-• Don’t allow you children to leave mess.
+- Don’t allow your children to leave a mess.
 If they use a puzzle, have them pick it up, if they take shoes off have them place them away, take the time to teach small habits in young and older children and your home won’t be so hard to manage.

-• Laundry is a massive culprit of work in a family home, and often I fall victim to too many clothes in my kids drawes.
-At the start of every season remove the old seasons clothes, and place the next, 2 pairs(2 items) of each thing per child, (equals 4 of each cut of clothing) 1 good for wearing out and 1 for the wearing in the home this will drastically reduce your washing and save you time.
+- Laundry is a massive culprit of work in a family home, and often I fall victim to too many clothes in my kid’s drawers.
+At the start of every season remove the old season’s clothes, and place the next, 2 pairs(2 items) of each thing per child, (equals 4 of each cut of clothing) 1 good for wearing out and 1 for wearing in the home this will drastically reduce your washing and save you time.

-• Keep clutter to a minimum, for some of us, it’s tempting to fill our home with little things we like to look at, but with young children it is hard to dust, wipe and keep clean so many things.
-I am no minimalist, I dont have bare spaces, but I do not collet clutter to the sake of it.
-My rule is, in cupboards, on shelves and in any area of my home, if it doesn’t get used in a year, it goes.
+- Keep clutter to a minimum, for some of us, it’s tempting to fill our home with little things we like to look at, but with young children, it is hard to dust, wipe and keep clean so many things.

-• Create a bathroom cleaning kit. when you have young children sometimes you walk past the bathroom and it looks a bomb went off in there.
-If you only have a few minutes but then keep a spay bottle with a water, soap and vinegar mix, a cleaning cloth and dry cloth, in minutes you can have the basin clean and shiny, the benches and mirror cleaned and presentable. (if they are old enough, find the culprit(s) and have them clean it!)
+- Create a bathroom cleaning kit. when you have young children sometimes you walk past the bathroom and it looks like a bomb went off in there.
+If you only have a few minutes but then keep a spray bottle with water, soap and vinegar mix, a cleaning cloth and a dry cloth, in minutes you can have the basin clean and shiny, the benches and mirror cleaned and presentable. (if they are old enough, find the culprit(s) and have them clean it!)

-Get 45 cleaning ideas to add to your schedule so you never wake up to a grotty home, small and felixible add these to your weekly schedule.
+Get 45 cleaning ideas to add to your schedule so you never wake up to a grotty home, small and flexible add these to your weekly schedule.

 Quiet time